Alfresco/docs-alfresco/insight-engine/latest/config/transactional/index.md

         You have now refreshed the web scripts and set a limit to the number of items a search in Share returns.

 > **Note:** Custom searches and searches from the node browser use the `solr.query.maximumResultsFromUnlimitedQuery` property to control search results.
-For more information, see [Solr core configuration properties](../concepts/solrcore-properties-file.md).
+For more information, see [Configuring using the Admin Console]({% link insight-engine/latest/config/index.md %}#Solr core configuration properties).